datanooblol/fun-with-dpop/README.md

 Error handling:
 - All DPoP.claims' validation is applied the same here.
 - if body.grant_type is not refresh_token, reject with status code `400` and message Invalid grant_type.
-- if body.refresh_token is missing, reject with status code `400` and message refresh_token missing.
+- if body.refresh_token is missing, reject with status code `400` and message refresh_token missing from request body.
-- if body.client_id is missing, reject with status code `400` and message client_id missing.
+- if body.client_id is missing, reject with status code `400` and message client_id missing from request body.
-- if body.client_id is not found in the server, reject with status code `400` and message client_id not found.
 - if refresh_token cannot be verified, reject with status `400` and message Unexpected error: Signature verification failed.
 - if refresh_token is replayed, reject with status code `403` and message Refresh token replayed.
 - if refresh_token is expired, reject with status code `403` and message Unexpected error: refresh token expired.
 Then update refresh_token and relevant access_token records in the database to active equal to False and remark equal to expired.